microsoft/TypeAgent/ts/README.md

 Read the [Debugging](#debugging) section for additional service keys that can be used for debugging.

-### Keyless API Access

-For additional security, it is possible to run a subset of the TypeAgent endpoints in a keyless environment.
-Instead of using keys the examples provided can use Azure Entra user identities to authenticate against endpoints.
-To use this approach, modify the .env file and specify `identity` as the key value.
-You must also configure your services to use [RBAC](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview) and assign users access to the correct roles for each endpoint.
-Please see the tables above to determine keyless endpoint support.

-### Just-in-time Access

-TypeAgent also supports least privileged security approach using [Azure Entra Prividged Identity Management](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/pim-configure).
-[Elevate.js](./tools/scripts/elevate.js) is a script used to automate elevation.
-Default configuration options for elevation (duration, justification message, etc.) are stored in `tools/scripts/elevate.config.json`.
-A typical developer workflow is to run `npm run elevate` once at the beginning of each workday.

-To learn more about JIT access: [start here](https://techcommunity.microsoft.com/t5/microsoft-entra-blog/just-in-time-access-to-groups-and-conditional-access-integration/ba-p/2466926).

 #### Using Azure Key Vault to manage keys

 **Local Environment**: